-- Duration of the contract is 2 years[i] (with possibility of a 6-month extension depending upon performance).
+- Duration of the contract is 2 years[i] (with possibility of extension depending upon performance).

 - Annual salary is $19.200.000 Chilean Pesos before taxes (approximately US$ 30,000/25.500 Euros, depending on exchange rate).

-- You will need to obtain a VISA from your local Chilean consulate before moving to Chile
+- Foreign candidates will need to obtain a VISA from the local Chilean consulate before moving to Chile.